Ruffner Mountain Nature Preserve: History

 In 1883, William Henry Ruffner, a professor at Roanoke College who had served as Virginia's first superintendent of public instruction and who had trained as geologist at Washington & Lee University, and John L. Campbell completed a survey for the Georgia Pacific Railway from Atlanta to the Mississippi River, including the Birmingham District.

 When the mines were finally shut down in the 1950s, nature reclaimed the area.
 1977 marked the beginning of the Ruffner Mountain Nature Coalition, a nonprofit that leased 28 acres of land belonging to the City of Birmingham for protection and preservation.
 The Trust for Public Land added over 500 acre to the preserve from 1983 to 1985, and an additional 400 acre in 2000 under Alabama's Forever Wild program.

-In 2010, construction was completed on RMNC's state-of-the-art LEED certified Treetop Visitor's Center and Education Pavilion.
-The new 6000 sqft nature center replaced the organization's old administrative office building, visitor's center, and pavilion.
+In 2010, construction was completed on RMNC's state-of-the-art LEED certified Treetop Visitor Center and Education Pavilion.
+The new 6000 sqft nature center replaced the organization's old administrative office building, visitor center, and pavilion.
 The contractor, Stewart Perry, Inc., and architect, KPS Group, designed a building using sustainable architecture and materials ranging from a rainwater collection system to a myriad of recycled building materials and furnishings.